 Contact us for Seasonal Discounts, Special Offers or Promotional Pricing

-The rates at Agua Boa are $4,950 per person for trips October to December, and $5,950 per person for trips January to March based on double occupancy accommodations and a shared boat / guide daily.
-The cost for single occupancy accommodations and one angler per boat / guide is $9,900 per person for trips October to December, and $11,900 per person for trips January to March.
+The rates at Agua Boa are $5,600 per person for trips October to December, and $6,600 per person for trips January to March based on double occupancy accommodations and a shared boat / guide daily.
+The cost for Christmas and Thanksgiving weeks are $4,700 per person based on double occupancy accommodations and a shared boa / guide daily.

 Included: (in Manaus) transfer from international arrival to hotel, transfer to charter flight, return transfer to international departure or hotel; round trip charter flight from Manaus to the lodge; (at the Lodge) all meals, soft drinks, beer, wine and local liquors; 7-nights accommodations in a double occupancy chalet; 6½ days guided fishing, 2 anglers per skiff/guide; daily laundry service; Wi-Fi internet access (including use of the lodge computer).